Skip to content

 2. A Discord server where you have admin rights

-3. Access to Discord Developer Portal
+3. Access to the Discord Developer Portal

 Setup